Ready for a Cloud Data Warehouse Migration?

 Fault Tolerance and Disaster Recovery.
 Today’s data warehouses are business critical and many are mission critical.
 Cloud data warehousing consolidates the entire data warehouse – data, processing, and state – as a single virtual entity.
 The entire virtual entity can be copied, stored offsite, and made live on another host in a matter of minutes.

 Security and Governance.
 Deploying the data warehouse in a virtual private cloud (VPC) environment inherently adds a level of security.
 Some cloud data warehouse providers build security and governance capabilities into their architecture with features such as role-based access to data and built in data encryption.

 Relational Database Management Systems (RDBMS) in the Cloud.
 Hadoop and NoSQL databases provide the means to deploy semi-structured, multi-structured, and unstructured data in the cloud.
 But what about relational data?
 Today, mainstream cloud data warehousing implements RDBMS in the cloud, putting relational data close to big data and close to cloud analytics.

 The benefits to the business — and ultimately, user experience — are significant.
 Once you have sold leadership on the need for cloud migration, the next step is how do you effectively do so?
 Planning is key and there are 5 steps that can make migrating to a cloud data warehouse successful and as stress-free as possible.

-We’ve outlined these steps for you in our ebook, 5 Steps to Migrate to Cloud Data Warehousing.
+We’ve outlined these steps for you in our ebook, How to Successfully Migrate Your Cloud Data Warehouse.
 Download this free guide to learn the important things you need to do to prepare for and execute a cloud data warehouse migration.